MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

    > **Note**: Wait for the provisioning to complete.
 This should take less about 3 minutes.

-### Create and configure Azure virtual machines disks
+### Task 2: Create and configure Azure virtual machines disks

 1. In the [Azure portal](https://portal.azure.com), start a Bash session in Cloud Shell.